unnus/unnus/content/podcast/season-one/episode-04-building-brand-culture-of-trust-with-dr.steve-rasner.md

 Sliman:

 Welcome back, ladies and gentlemen to the care frontiers podcast where we bring healthcare professionals to share with us their own experience running a successful medical business.
 I'm really happy to have one of the leaders of the dental industry and the renowned expert in cosmetic and restorative dentistry.
 Today's guest is voted multiple times as best dentist by South Jersey magazine.
 He's an author of the protocol founder doctor and international speaker.
-Dr. Steve: Rosner, welcome to our show.
+Dr. Steve: Rasner, welcome to our show.

 Steve: